htrc/scwared-native-american-authored-works/workset/README.md

 README for workset directory

 # Introduction
-The public version of the workset is hosted by the [HathiTrust Research Center](http://analytics.hathitrust.org/) (HTRC) at <insert-link-here>.
+The public version of the workset is hosted by the [HathiTrust Research Center](http://analytics.hathitrust.org/) (HTRC) at <https://analytics.hathitrust.org/worksets/researcher806/Native-authored%20workset>.

 The `workset` directory contains multiple data files with metadata about the workset and its volumes.
 Details about each file, its format, and structure are included below.